karczews/android-assets-journalist/README.md

 [gradle-plugin-repository]
 # How to configure plugin
 Once plugin is applied, in order to configure plugin use `androidAssetFileGenerator` extension.
-Following configuration presents all configuration options with default values.
+Following configuration presents all configuration options with default values or example values.
 Default values will be applied if not specified by integrator.
 ```groovy
 androidAssetsJournalist {
     // specifies which source sets in library should be used.
 If not specified, main is used